gabrielle67/Harvest-Haven/README.md

 TBD

 ### Technical Details
 Harvest Haven is a Stardew Valley Clone created with Unity during Rob Ager's Udemy course on intermediate 2D game development.
 The learning goals for this project were to extend and showcase my Unity and C# knowledge through building a sophisticated game that used complex Unity components created with C# scripting.
-Given this was created during a course, I also demonstrated my understanding by explaining how all the scripts work by writing out all the systems created and problems faced when making the game and how they were solved [here](https://docs.google.com/document/d/19McVkT2cn-rH0Mk5QOAxQ-ZghUwDj0smAmopQ-em1YE/edit?usp=sharing).
+Given this was created during a course, I also demonstrated my understanding by explaining how all the scripts work by writing out all the systems created and problems faced when making the game and how they were solved [here](https://docs.google.com/document/d/19McVkT2cn-rH0Mk5QOAxQ-ZghUwDj0smAmopQ-em1YE/edit?usp=sharing)
-On top of this, I added my own systems and functionality to the game beyond the course: a player customization system, a function that only allows plants to grow if they have been watered, and a system that randomly generates the commodoties and reapable items on the initial start of the game.

 |**System/Functionality**|**Description**|
 |:----------------------:|:-------------:|